 Though system type is not a Windows version, still many people refer 32-bit Windows or 64-bit Windows.
-Let us see how and where you can find these details on your computer.
-We explain here with the Windows 10, some options may not work in the earlier operating systems.
+Let us see how and where you can find these Windows specification details on your computer.
+We explain here with the Windows 10/11 and some options may not be available in earlier operating systems.

 1. Windows Version in System Settings

 The good part is that you can find all the above listed information in one single place with clear definition.

 - Press, “Win + I” to open Windows Settings app and click on “System” settings.

 - Scroll down and click on the “About” section to view all device and Windows specifications details.

 In this system settings section, you can find all the details related to Windows like version, build and edition.
 If you are on Windows 11, you can also find an additional information called “Experience”.
 This will show the current installed package like “Windows Feature Experience Pack 1000.22000.795.0” as shown in the below picture.

 The next way is to use the Run prompt to find the Windows version.